MovingBlocks/TempDoc/Weblate-Setup.md

+Update: We are now on Weblate 2.1.
+Totally need to update the docs sometime ...

 This is a quick doc dump from installing Weblate and needs to be prettified some :-)

 * Create Droplet (used CentOS 6.5 32bit with 512mb memory) + matching DNS entry translate.terasology.org